elescj/projects/016-aws-demos/README.md

 A Python application is deployed to an EC2 instance running inside a custom VPC and subnet.
 The instance serves as the workload target for monitoring and alert validation.

-What this proves:
-- EC2 provisioning and lifecycle management
-- Deployment within a controlled network environment
-- Baseline infrastructure for monitoring

 ![EC2 Instance](attachments/ec2.png)
 ![EC2 Instance Running](attachments/ec2-2.png)

 ### Custom VPC & Networking Configuration

 A dedicated VPC and subnet are created to isolate the EC2 instance.
 Routing, security groups, and internet access are explicitly configured to support application execution and monitoring.

-What this proves
-- VPC, subnet, and routing configuration
-- Security group management
-- Understanding of AWS networking fundamentals

 ![Custom VPC and Subnet](attachments/vpc.png)
 ![Custom VPC and Subnet](attachments/vpc-2.png)